 In 1789 an Episcopal Bishop was elected as the U. S. Senate's first Chaplain.
 During the past two hundred and seven years, all sessions of the U. S. Senate have had the invocation, strongly affirming the U. S. Senate's faith in God as Sovereign Lord of our Nation.
 The Chaplain position has went from a part-time to a full-time job as one of the Officers of the Senate.

-He said they recited the First Commandment, which begins, "Thou shalt have no other gods before me," and "It was a shocking event for all of us Christians, who for all of these years we have honored the God of our Founding Fathers.
+He said: "They recited the First Commandment; that begins with, Thou shalt have no other gods before me.
+It was a shocking event for all Christians, who for all of these years have honored the God of our Founding Fathers.
 It wasn't a group of Hindus, Buddhists, or Muslims that came here, it was Christians."

 I am reminded of the time that Ezekiel, a prophet of God, was shown the abominations that were being committed at the temple in Jerusalem.
 Ezekiel was brought to the door of the gate of the Lord's house; and there set women weeping for Tammuz (a fertility god).

 Then Ezekiel was brought to the inner court of the Lord's house, and at the door of the temple of the Lord, between the porch and the altar, there were about twenty men with their backs toward the temple of the Lord, and their faces toward the east; who were worshiping the sun toward the east.